akhromieiev/eleventy-netlify-boilerplate/posts/car-rental-in-montenegro-sitngo-review.md

 ## **Return**

 In the beginning, we mentioned we want to return the car to the airport before our home flight.
-2 days earlier I wrote to Sitngo on WhatsApp that we have an early-morning flight and want to return the car at 6:50 am-7 am.
+2 days earlier I wrote to Sitngo on WhatsApp that we had an early-morning flight and want to return the car at 6:50 am-7 am.
 The manager confirmed this.

 We drove the car to the Tivat airport to the initial parking.

-We have left the 5€ in the car because we didn't wash it.
-On the territory of parking, we have meet the agent and he was checking other cars as well.
+We left the 5€ in the car because we didn't wash it.
+On the territory of parking, we met the agent and he was checking other cars as well.
 He checked our car exterior, the tank, pack of docs and asked for overall feedback.
 Also, he asked to left feedback in a few days somewhere online.
 The return process was just 2 minutes.

 ## Is it worth renting a car in Sitngo?